CLT for biorthogonal ensembles and related combinatorial identities: Main results

 Given a Laurent matrix $\mathbf{L}$, the graph $\mathcal{G}(\L)$ is translation-invariant and it allows us to simplify formula (\ref{path}).
 Namely, it is proven in section~\ref{sect:fluctuation} that

 where for any $x\in\R^n$,

 and $\mho({\bf n})$ is given by (\ref{mho}).
-Formula (\ref{L_path}) is very similar to the limit that Soshnikov obtained for cumulants of linear eigenvalue statistics of Haar distributed random matrices; see formula (\ref{cumulant_CUE}).
-For OPEs, this analogy is motivated by the fact that these models fall in the sine process universality class at local and mesoscopic scale, see~\cite{L_15a} and reference therein.
+Formula (\ref{L_path}) is very similar to the limit that Soshnikov obtained for cumulants of linear eigenvalues statistics of Haar distributed random matrices; see formula (\ref{cumulant_CUE}) for comparison.
+For OPEs, this analogy is motivated by the fact that these models fall in the sine process universality class at local and mesoscopic scales, see~\cite{L_15a} and reference therein.
 However, it was rather unexpected that, at the global scale, we obtain the same combinatorial structure as for the CUE.
-As a consequence of the Main Combinatorial Lemma of ~\cite{Soshnikov_00a}, lemma~\ref{thm:G} below, for any Laurent polynomial $s(z)$,
+As a consequence of the Main Combinatorial Lemma of ~\cite{Soshnikov_00a}, lemma~\ref{thm:G} below, for any Laurent polynomial $s(z)$, one has